 The American Physiological Society (APS) is a nonprofit organization devoted to fostering education, scientific research and dissemination of information in the physiological sciences.
 The Society was founded in 1887 and now has over 10,500 members.
 Most members have doctoral degrees in physiology and/or medicine (or other health professions).
 APS publishes 14 scholarly journals covering all aspects of physiology.
 APS journals are among the best in the world in their specialized fields of research and are published both online and in print.
 APS is proud to provide the legacy content of its journals going back to 1898.

-Articles for patients from the ASH education book can be accessed via the patient section of ASH’s web site under Other Resources.
-Information for patients wishing to request an article from the journal Blood can be found here.
+Instructions for patients wishing to request an article from the journal Physiology can be found here.

 More than 11,000 physicians and scientists, all committed to preventing kidney disease and making life better for patients, work together as members of the American Society of Nephrology (ASN).
 Whether providing expert care to patients, performing cutting-edge medical research, or training the next generation of kidney experts, these nephrologists change lives.
 Through advocacy, ASN informs policymakers about issues of importance to kidney doctors and their patients.
 ASN also funds research, convenes world-renowned meetings and generates educational tools that enable nephrologists to be most effective.
 Building on a 40-year history, ASN brings rigor, integrity and ingenuity to all its work, including publication of the peer-reviewed Journal of the American Society of Nephrology (JASN) and Clinical Journal of the American Society of Nephrology (CJASN).